FelipeKoga/fleet-management/README.md

 # Fleet Management System

 ## Overview
-Fleet management system powered by Android, Angular, and AWS, designed as a final project for the Systems Analysis and Development course.
+Fleet management system built with Android, Angular, and AWS.

 ## Features
 - **Complete Chat Functionality**: chat system with options for both private and group conversations, supporting text and audio messages for efficient communication.